MIDDLETON RAILWAY

 ATTRACTIONS:

 The Middleton Railway is the world’s oldest working railway running steam and diesel trains from Moor Road to Middleton Park.
-This will most likely be running a steam train all weekend - timetable shows first departure from Moor Road at 11am and last one at 4pm.
+This will be a steam train on one day and diesel on the other - timetable shows first and last departure times from Moor Road.

 An extensive museum collection is on display in the Engine House - some of these will be moved out onto the tracks for this event for the traders to be downstairs again.
 There's plenty of space for other entertainment, static displays etc on the newly built mezzanine 1st floor, accessible by stairs and lifts.

-The museum is run entirely by volunteers and entry to the museum where the market is held is free (tbc).
+The museum is run entirely by volunteers and entry to the museum where the market is held will be either free or just a pound or two for entry (tbc).
 Please make a donation as all proceeds go to the Railway and take a ride on the train.

 There is a shop that sells souvenirs, sweets and hot and cold drinks.
 This is going to be expanded into the seating area having a lot more cakes thus becoming a tearoom.